ThomasEwanSykes/Auto-Updating-Year-Html/README.md

-# Auto-Updating-Year-Html
+# Auto-Updating-Year-JavaScript
-Use the following code to have an auto updating year in HTML
+Use the following code to have an auto updating year in JS

 # Code
 <code><script>document.write(new Date().getFullYear());</script></code>